Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/README.md

 | GENERATE_BITSTREAM        | Generate the bitstream for the design|
 | EXPORT_PROGRAMMING_FILE   | Export the programming file (.job) |

 ## Design Features
 The Libero designs include the following features:
 * A soft RISC-V processor.
 * A RISC-V debug block allowing on-target debug using SoftConsole
 * The operating frequency of the design is 50MHz
 * Target memory is SRAM/TCM (32kB)
-* User peripherals: MIV_ESS, 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs
+* User peripherals: 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs

 The peripherals in this design are located at the following addresses.